ggabelmann/ggabelmann.github.io/values.md

 ## Footnotes

+[1] One definition of a value is: a thing which can't be tested for equality by testing pointers/references, instead its value has to be tested.
+A functional object can then be called a value if it's composed of a graph of values.
+Whereas if it has references to services/etc then those can't be converted to values and tested, so it's not a value.

-[1] A useful feature for a distributed system is the ability to share high-level information between its nodes.
+[2] A useful feature for a distributed system is the ability to share high-level information between its nodes.
 But why can't non-functional objects be shared?
 I'm not saying they can't be, just that it's probably harder to de/serialize them.
 If an object has a whole graph of references inside it that refer to services, streams of IO, etc, then how can it be shared with other distributed nodes?
 A functional object on the other hand is basically just a graph of primitives, something that is easy to de/serialize.